Zyten/arduino-wifly-php-thingspeak/README.md

 # arduino-wifly-php-thingspeak

-:bulb: A quick and dirty shortcut to update your ThingSpeak channel using Wifly + Arduino
+:bulb: A quick and dirty (noobish) shortcut to update your ThingSpeak channel using Wifly + Arduino using HTTP requests
 ***

 ### Requirements